AlejandraCasado/MonitorPlacement/README.md

 ## Datasets
 We downloaded the instances from different websites, searching for that ones that are used in the previous work.
 To facilitate this task to future researches, we have a folder with all of them.
 The set consists of 39 instances and they are in the folder Instances in this repository.
 2 of them, like we say in the paper, are too large and we can not include them in the experiments.
 You can find that instances in a folder named "InstancesTooBig".

+##Code
+The code is available in the package "Code".